aronk/flightschedule-business-event/README-SOLUTION.md

 # Solution

 ## Overview
-Having read the task objectives and deliverables, it was quite clear the solution would be well suited to an [Apache Kafka](https://kafka.apache.org/documentation/) (for event based messaging and streaming) and [MongoDB](https://www.mongodb.com/what-is-mongodb) (for document NoSQL database) based solution.
+Having read the task constraints and deliverables, it was quite clear the solution would be well suited to an [Apache Kafka](https://kafka.apache.org/documentation/) (for event based messaging and streaming) and [MongoDB](https://www.mongodb.com/what-is-mongodb) (for document NoSQL database) based solution.

 <details>
   <summary>First step was to perform high-level research of the following:</summary>